SC0R9I0N/SC0R9I0N/README.md

 Current Timeline:
-- Finish my Rust pong project
+- Finish Rust Pong project
-- Finish DnD character creator
-- Work on other Rust specific projects
-- Finish up any unfinished projects that currently have code written
+- Transfer my DND Character Creator project to Rust rather than Bash, develop it into an app
-- Work on non-Rust projects
+- Work on StegoForge, hopefully get v1 pushed out by the end of the year

 My goal is to gain proficiency in Rust this year, so I will primarily be focusing on my development with Rust and shifting projects where I can.
 If a project is currently in a different language, I will try to convert it to Rust (given that the project does not also exist in Rust within my repos).
 If the language of a project changes to Rust, then that change will be documented.
 Any projects that have already been partly finished will remain in their current language and will have a secondary repo that is specific to Rust.